 Three Little Pigs

 In the story of the Three Little Pigs, how do you remember the wolf’s line going?
-We remember it as “I’ll huff, and I’ll puff, and I’ll blow your house down!”.
+We remember it as “I’ll huff, and I’ll puff, and I’ll blow your house down!“.
 This is not the line anymore.
 The line from the well known children’s story is “I’ll huff, and I’ll puff, and I’ll blow your house in!”.
-This is another example of how the Mandela Effect has cause a change in our reality.
+This is another example of how the Mandela Effect has caused a change in our reality.
+When you blow or knock something down, in this case a house, you don’t blow it in!
 How do you remember it?

 Kit-Kat / KitKat

 Didn’t the KitKat logo used to have a hyphen between “Kit” and “Kat”?
 Well, if you remember it that way, you’re a victim of the Mandela Effect because there is no hyphen (-) in the company name or logo, and apparently there never has been.